 Pretty much every college you visit is going to offer a tour and information session.
-Tours and information sessions offer a lot of helpful information, but after a while, they can start to sound kind of similar.
-Sometimes, in order to get a more distinct understanding of each school, you need to step outside the tour and information session pattern.
-If you’re looking for things to do on a campus other than the tour and information session, here are a few suggestions.
+And though they do offer a lot of helpful information, after a while, they can start to sound pretty similar.
+Sometimes, in order to get a more distinct understanding of each school, you need to step outside the curated tours and info sessions.
+Here are a few suggestions.

 Go to an on-campus event.
 Colleges can have hundreds of student groups, and they’re always planning things.
 Find out if there’s an art show, play, musical performance, basketball game, or other event that interests you and check it out!